False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 - A business runs an advertisement that gives the false impression that Michael supports one of its products.

-A person in California typically has a one-year statute of limitation, from the date of publication, to file a claim for false light.
+In California, you typically have a one-year statute of limitation, from the date of publication, to file a claim for false light.

-The damages a plaintiff may recover in these actions will ordinarily depend on the specific facts of a case.
+The damages you may recover in these actions will ordinarily depend on the specific facts of a case.
 Some of the more common examples of damages, however, include compensation for:

 - Harm to reputation, shame and hurt feelings;

-- Damage to the plaintiff’s trade or occupation; or,
+- Damage to your trade or occupation; or,

 - Loss of business income resulting from the disclosure.

-To help you better understand the claim for false light, our California personal injury lawyers discuss the following, below:
+To help you better understand the claim for false light, our California personal injury lawyers discuss the following:

 Only people, and not corporations or other businesses or social organizations, may sue on a claim for invasion of privacy.1

-There are three elements that must be proven in a successful lawsuit for the invasion of privacy tort of false light.
+Three elements must be proven in a successful lawsuit for the invasion of privacy tort of false light.
 These common-law elements are:

 - The defendant made a public disclosure;

-- The public statement placed the plaintiff in a false light; and,
+- The public statement placed you in a false light; and,

 - An average person would consider the false light offensive.4

-In some cases, the plaintiff might also have to prove that the defendant acted with actual malice.5
+In some cases, you might also have to prove that the defendant acted with actual malice.5

 Given these two cases, the determination as to whether information amounts to public disclosure will depend on the specific facts of a case.

-The facts of a case will determine whether a public disclosure places a plaintiff in a false light.
+The facts of a case will determine whether a public disclosure places you in a false light.

-Some general rules help guide a court in determining if a false light was created.
+Some general rules help a court determine if a false light was created.
 These are:

-- At a minimum, a plaintiff must show that the defendant’s disclosure implied something false9; and,
+- At a minimum, you must show that the defendant’s disclosure implied something false9; and,

-- A false light is created when the plaintiff’s name is used in connection with a book, article, or idea with which the plaintiff in fact is not associated.10
+- A false light is created when your name is used in connection with a book, article, or idea with which you in fact are not associated.10

 Examples of successful false light claims were given at the beginning of this article.
 Two examples of cases in which the court did not find a false light include:

 - Tim writing letters to people that suggested Carol had been fired from her job.
-There was no false light here since Carol didn’t want the firing to be a secret.11
+There was no false light here since Carol did not want the firing to be a secret.11

 - A T.V. station made statements about a public official that were not false.12